New York City restaurants earn record number of Michelin stars

-NEW YORK (Reuters) - A record 76 New York City restaurants racked up coveted Michelin stars on Wednesday, led by a handful of acclaimed Japanese eateries and hot spots outside Manhattan and cementing the Big Apple’s reputation as a premier global dining destination.
+NEW YORK, Sept 30 (Reuters) - A record 76 New York City restaurants racked up coveted Michelin stars on Wednesday, led by a handful of acclaimed Japanese eateries and hot spots outside Manhattan and cementing the Big Apple’s reputation as a premier global dining destination.

 In the 11th edition of its New York City restaurant guide, to be launched on Thursday, Michelin handed stars to three more restaurants than the prior edition.